CORPORATE PARTNERSHIPS, DONATIONS AND SPONSORSHIP

 4. Co-operative Venture

-A co-operative venture is an agreement between the board, school(s), or community council to participate in an education-business venture that will involve co-development of products or services related to education.
+A co-operative venture is an agreement between the board, school(s), or school community council to participate in an education-business venture that will involve co-development of products or services related to education.

 5. Education-Business Relationship